rooslunn/rooslunn/README.md

 - 👋 Hi, I’m @rooslunn
-- 📫 How to reach me roolsunn@gmail.com
+- 📫 You can reach me roolsunn@gmail.com

 <!---
 rooslunn/rooslunn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.